morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 Adapters were connected to a rear USB port on a Dell Optiplex 9020 with an i7 processor running Linux Mint 20.1.

-Utilities used include wavemon, lsusb and iperf3.
+Utilities used include lsusb, wavemon iperf3.

 iperf3 test: $ iperf3 -c 192.168.1.4 -t 120